 Path-based triggers fire validation when specs change:

-For prompt and model updates, CI/CD-based regression validation can help catch behavioral changes when you modify prompts or models, although Evidently AI's materials do not specifically document behavioral drift occurring without code changes or recommend versioning prompt files alongside code.
+For prompt and model updates, CI/CD-based regression validation can catch behavioral changes when you modify prompts or models, although Evidently AI's materials do not specifically document behavioral drift occurring without code changes or recommend versioning prompt files alongside code.

 Ship Spec-Verified Code This Sprint